Euclidean Geometry

 In ancient times, geometry was the predominant form of mathematics.
 It was to be carried out only with an unmarked ruler and a compass.
 This ensured that all resulting constructions and proofs were traceable without the need for measurements.
 The simplest form that can be drawn with a ruler is a line, while the compass is used to draw a circle.

-Construction of a Hexagon and Dodecagon: A line can be drawn from the intersection points of the two circles to their intersection with the line.
-This creates an isosceles triangle with a vertex angle of 120°.
-Where this triangle intersects the inner circle, a regular hexagon (black) is formed.
+Construction of a hexagon and dodecagon: From the intersections of the two circles a line can be drawn to their intersection with the straight line.
+An isosceles triangle is formed whose vertex angle is 120°.
+Where this triangle intersects the inner circle, a regular hexagon is created (black).

 3-Angle